Pregnant people born in 2005 or earlier (16+) can get vaccinated in B.C.

 The midwives and staff at Pomegranate continue to work overtime to plan and manage our pandemic response.
 Our priority is to reduce the risk to you, your family and community, as well as our midwives, our staff, our hospital colleagues, and all of our extended circle of family and community.
 More than ever, our three teams are working as one large team to maintain a high level of service to all clients.
 In addition, the midwives and administrators of BC Women’s, St. Paul’s and Burnaby Hospital have joined forces to support each other and all of our clients.

 We have taken extensive measures to minimize potential exposure for our clients who are receiving care from us in our clinic.
-Our two-pronged approach includes both extensive sanitizing and minimizing contacts – clients, staff, midwives, support staff, etc.
+Our two-pronged approach includes both extensive sanitizing (including between client visits), and minimizing exposure by minimizing contacts (clients, staff, midwives, support staff, etc), shortening in-person visits, wearing masks, etc.

 Until further notice, all in-clinic appointments are being scheduled in an adapted manner to reduce the number of people in the clinic.
+Generally we will be following the World Health Organization recommendations for scheduling prenatal care, as published by the BC Centre for Disease Control.
 Since the bulk of our clinical care tends to involve discussions on various topics, we will be scheduling visits in two parts – the first on the phone or Zoom to allow time for questions, review of labs, informed choice discussions, etc; the second part will be in the clinic, generally 5-10minutes in length, for physical assessments as necessary.
-If there is no need for clinical assessment, then your full appointment may be by phone or Zoom.
+If there is no need for in-person assessment, or this has been done in some other manner (e.g. at an ultrasound clinic), then your full appointment may be by phone or Zoom.

 - PLEASE keep an eye or your phone when you are expecting us to call.

-- PLEASE have your list of questions ready and near your phone, as there is no extra time to catch up during the in-clinic appointments.
+- PLEASE have your list of questions ready and nearby, as there is no extra time to catch up during the in-clinic appointments.

 - PLEASE feel free to put us on speakerphone if you want to involve your partner.